Here you will find answers to questions related to Continuing Education Contract Lecturers (CECLs).

 - While photocopying services may be available while you wait, most orders should be completed within 24 hours.

-- Duplicating and Printing Services can print out documents submitted on CD or memory stick, but the file must be ‘print ready’ and in PDF format.
+- Duplicating and Printing Services can print out documents submitted in Word, Google Doc, or PDF format.
 The equipment does not accept any other file format.

 - Please note that any photocopies made outside of Ryerson will not be reimbursed.